Ralph1300/Ralph1300/README.md

 ### Hi there, my name is Ralph 👋

-- I'm a Software Engineer iOS at adidas runtastic
+- I'm a Senior Software Engineer & Engineering Manager at adidas runtastic

-- 🔭 I’m currently working on a small COVID tracker for Austria

-- 🌱 Currently learning SwiftUI and Combine

 - 📫 How to reach me: @Ralph_Schn on Twitter